graphite-project/graphite-web/docs/tools.rst

 `carbon-clickhouse`_
   Graphite metrics receiver with `ClickHouse`_ as storage.
 You will also need `graphite-clickhouse`_ as backend for Graphite-web.

+`cassabon`_
+  Carbon daemon using Cassandra as the backend, implemented in Go.
+It also acts as an API for Graphite (using the `Cyanite`_ reader) to retrieve the stats to display.

 `Ceres`_
   An alternate storage backend provided by the Graphite Project.
 It it intended to be a distributable time-series database.
 It is currently in a pre-release status.